cvillarr123/globantchallenge/README.md

 1. Access the application in your web browser at http://localhost:8888.
 2. Use a text box to set the year for your query.
 3. Once you set the year, the app shows these two queries:
-  _ a.
-Number of employees hired for each job and department in a specific year divided by quarter.
+  _ Number of employees hired for each job and department in a specific year divided by quarter.
 The table must be ordered alphabetically by department and job.
-  _ b.
-List of IDs, names and number of employees hired of each department that hired more employees than the mean of employees hired in a specific year for all the departments, ordered by the number of employees hired (descending)
+  _ List of IDs, names and number of employees hired of each department that hired more employees than the mean of employees hired in a specific year for all the departments, ordered by the number of employees hired (descending)

 ## Dependencies